cwatson/brainGraph/README.md

 from *DPABI*.

 # Installation
-The package should work "out-of-the-box" on Linux systems, since almost all development (and use) has been on computers running CentOS 6 and CentOS 7.
+The package ***should*** work "out-of-the-box" on Linux systems (at least on Red Hat-based systems; i.e., CentOS, RHEL, Scientific Linux, etc.) since almost all development (and use) has been on computers running CentOS 6 and (currently) CentOS 7.
 I have also had success running it (and did some development) on Windows 7, and have heard from users that it works on some versions of Mac OS and on Ubuntu.

 There are two ways to install this package: